ow-mods/ow-mod-man/owmods_gui/HELP.md

 ## Steam deck game mode won't work

-The manager can only be launched in desktop mode, but mods will persist if you switch to game mode and launch the game itself.
+The manager itself can only be launched in desktop mode, but mods will persist after the first run of the game from the manager if you switch to game mode and launch the game.

 ## I made a mod!
 How do I submit it?